Open banking regulations

 • Prohibit data holders from charging accredited requestors for providing open banking

-• Require data holders to enable customers to give permission to other individuals to act as ‘secondary users’ who can approve data-sharing and payments from the account
+• (Commencing 1 June 2027) Require data holders to enable customers to give permission to other individuals to act on the customer’s behalf to approve data-sharing from the account

 • Set out accreditation criteria for data requestors in addition to those provided for in the Act, covering insurance, dispute resolution, and adequate safeguards